Rajdeep2004/delta-demo/README.md

 # delta-demo
-this is a demo for github class
+This is a demo for github class.